AdwoaAgyeiwaa/Beginner-SQL-Codes/Data_Analysis_In_SQL.md

  table
 ```
 # Aggregating Data
+## Combining rows from two or more columns using `JOIN`
-We can use `JOIN` to aggregate data.
+We can use the JOIN clause to aggregate data.
 JOIN is used to combine rows from two or more tables based on a common or related column.
 You can think of a JOIN as the SQL version of VLOOKUP in spreadsheets.
-There are 4 common JOINs used in data aggregation.
+There are 4 common JOINs used in data aggregation:

-## `INNER JOIN`
+### `INNER JOIN`
 An INNER JOIN is a function that returns records with matching values from both tables.
 To appear in the results table, the records must be key values in each other's tables.
 When we write INNER JOIN into SQL, the default value is usually JOIN.
 As a result, JOIN can be used as a shortcut.
 ```
 SELECT